denten-books/plain-text/main.md

 wireless headset reads your brainwave activity.
 Concentrate...and the ball rises on a cushion of air!
 Relax...and the ball descends.
 It's literally mind over matter!" (@mindflex_mindflex:_2015)

+I am purpusefully describing familar acts of communication in

 Morse code, co-developed between a number of American and British inventors in the first half of the 19th-century, had the advantage of an encoding scheme